 Combining modern elements of an open floor plan with high ceilings and large windows ensures that you will never feel claustrophobic in this space.

 Why Many Tiny Homeowners Prefer Shipping Container Homes?

 Green Box points out that shipping containers are much more durable than traditional stick-built homes.
-They also make sure that insulation of each container is up to standard.
+They also make sure that the insulation of each container house is up to standard.

 We currently build and sell container homes in the Asheville area.
 If you have a parcel, no problem – we can create your dream home to your specifications.
 We are happy to build outside of the Asheville area as well… The most significant way to save on a new build is to figure out the design and build-out prior to construction.